How to open a Canadian business bank account from the US

 Royal Bank of Canada (RBC)

-RBC charges monthly fees between $5 (for the Digital Choice account package) and $100 (for the Ultimate Business account package).
+• RBC charges monthly fees ranging from $5 (for the Digital Choice account package) to $100 (for the Ultimate Business account package).
 However, these fees can be waived if the minimum account balances are met.

-The “Newcomers to Canada” package (which includes a cash reward) is provided by RBC for business account owners.
+• The “Newcomers to Canada” package, which includes a cash reward, is provided by RBC for business account holders.

 Toronto Dominion (TD) Bank